tomribaroff/FullPipeline-FPLPricePredictor/README.md

 ### Prerequisites

-The environment and it's library versions are saved in this repo as ***
+The environment and its library versions are saved in this repo as ***

 Deploying this pipeline locally will require accounts with Hopswork, GCP and Weight & Biases.